 Pay attention and alert your doctor or nurse if you have any unusual symptoms.
 Examples include chest pain, shortness of breath, excessive thirst, and problems with urination.
 Some cancer treatments can weaken your immune system.
 Diseases that are somewhat harmless to healthy people, such as the flu, could be a serious issue for mesothelioma patients.
 Make sure your vaccinations are up to date.

 If your father or other male loved one has been diagnosed with mesothelioma, be sure to share these tips.
 Staying healthy with mesothelioma can be challenging, but patients can take small steps toward their health goals.
 Maintaining a healthy lifestyle can help patients live longer, recover from mesothelioma treatments more easily, and improve their prognosis.

 Visiting a loved one with mesothelioma can help raise his spirits and better deal with symptoms and treatments.
 If distance is a problem, consider sending cards, snacks, or care packages.
 A simple call or text can also show love and appreciation, and help brighten the day.

-Senior HomeCare of Tucson offers a full range of customizable in-home care solutions for individuals who have been diagnosed with mesothelioma or another long-term health condition.
-Whether you’re looking for companionship, assistance with personal care needs, transportation to and from medical appointments, help with light housekeeping, or just about anything in between, Senior HomeCare of Tucson is the most trusted provider of home health services in Tucson, AZ and the surrounding communities.
+Senior HomeCare of Tucson offers a full range of customizable caregiving services in Tucson and the nearby areas for individuals who have been diagnosed with mesothelioma or another long-term health condition.
+Whether you’re looking for companionship, assistance with personal care needs, transportation to and from medical appointments, help with light housekeeping, or just about anything in between, Senior HomeCare of Tucson is the most trusted provider of home caregivers in Tucson, AZ and the surrounding communities.
 Contact our team of compassionate care professionals today at 520-355-4787 to learn more about getting an in home caregiver in Tucson or the nearby areas for mesothelioma patients and to set up a free in-home consultation.